 HTTP/HTTPS

-HTTP for Hypertext Transfer Protocol, is a client-server communication protocol used to exchange data in a client-server architecture model.
+HTTP, short for Hypertext Transfer Protocol, is a client-server communication protocol used to exchange data in a client-server architecture model.

 HTTPS is identical to HTTP but has a security add-on.
 It supports transport layer security (TLS—a secure sockets layer (SSL) handshake—encryption to exchange data securely between the client and the server.